Contact Information

 (Utah Residents Only)

-• Have a Utah driver’s license
+• Utah driver’s license

 • 21 years of age or older

-• Qualify for this program
+• Qualification for the program

 • Do not pay your fine until instructed to do so